Medical and CAQH Credentialing explained. The benefits of CAQH healthcare credentialing explained.

 Healthcare providers have to apply to and be accepted by the insurance company to qualify for benefits or privileges of being associated with or a “network provider” for that insurance carrier.

 The application process for credentialing is a very involved process which requires a lot of detailed information on the provider such as where they received training and education, background and experience, etc. The processing of applying can be quite involved and time consuming.
 Each insurance carrier’s application process is different.

 Benefit of Credentialing

 If you’ve every tried to locate a doctor or specialist, one of the important factors in selecting one is if they are a participant in your insurance providers plan or network.
-If they are not, your insurance usually doesn’t pay as much - and your claims are paid as “our of network”.
+If they do not, your insurance usually doesn’t pay as much - and your claims are paid as “out of network”.
 This typically means you have a higher co-insurance and/or co-pay amount.

 A patient is much more likely to select a provider who participates in their insurer's network.
 The providers that participate in the insurance companies network agree to accept the contracted payments for their services.
 This is also true for Medicare - they also have a credentialing application process.
 Even if you choose not to participate, a provider still has to enroll with Medicare to treat Medicare patients.